peri-source/peri/docs/architecture.rst

 -----

-We will start our description from the top down, first describing the ``Model``, or equation, that produces our model image.
+We will start our description from the top down, first describing the ``Model``, or the equation that produces our model image.
 To create a new model, we simply subclass the :class:`~peri.models.Model` class and overwrite the ``__init__`` function.
 This function holds the actual equations which are called to calculate the model image.
 For our example here, let's simply